Rajarshi38/GalaxEye-Test/README.md

 - Vite - version 4
 - react-leaflet - version 4.2.1

 As the problem statement inclueded to add docker-compose setup, I have created the required `dockerfile` and `docker-compose.yaml` for this.
 So to test the code, go to the terminal run `docker-compose build` and it will automatically install all the required packages for us.
-After that run `docker-compose up` to run the server.
+After that run `docker-compose up` to run the server at `port: 3000`.

 ### Approach and Explanation